27 September, 2021

 “Mr. Poh says that if he knew the contents of the documents, he would not have signed them.
 The short answer to that is: Mr. Poh should have read the documents, and if he did not agree with the contents, he should not have signed them,” the judge added.
 Judicial Commissioner Maniam also noted other evidence that would have alerted Mr. Poh that PixelTrade was not a UOB investment - UOB sent him trade confirmations for his bond purchases, but there was no such confirmation for his PixelTrade investment.

-During the trial, Mr. Poh said that he was very “risk-averse” and that he would not have bought into PixelTrade but for that fact that he was misled into thinking UOB was selling it.
+During the trial, Mr. Poh said that he was very “risk-averse” and that he would not have bought into PixelTrade but for the fact that he was misled into thinking UOB was selling it.
 But this was contradicted by his own investment record with UOB because he had signed documents on “understanding your investment decision”, and such documents stated that even the bonds that he bought were not risk-free.
 For instance, his wealth planning document, dated 04th October 2017, stated: “I want to maximise my return.
 I am comfortable with taking significant levels of fluctuation to the value of my investments, including the possibility of losing more than my initial investments.”
 Mr. Poh said that he just signed documents whenever they were given to him without reading them, even though they warned customers not to sign if they did not understand the contents.

 The judge also looked at Mr. Poh’s police report against PixelTrade.
 The report focused on the company and made no mention that Mr. Wong had deceived Mr. Poh into thinking his investment in PixelTrade was “UOB-approved or UOB-guaranteed”.
 “If Mr. Wong had defrauded him, Mr. Poh would surely have told the police that,” noted the judge, who concluded that Mr. Poh had known all along that PixelTrade had nothing to do with UOB.
 Judicial Commissioner Maniam said that as a frequent investor, Mr. Poh should have known that even bonds issued by banks or financial institutions were not risk-free.
 “Indeed, Mr. Poh went on to purchase 10 more bonds from UOB, after he had been informed that his PixelTrade investment was not a UOB-approved investment product,” he noted.
 “Those 10 bonds, like the first four he invested in, were neither risk-free nor guaranteed by UOB, but that did not deter him.”